stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ## Activation

-This SIP is considered ratified after Xverse and Leather (currently the largest wallets in the Stacks ecosystem) have implemented and launched the new standard.
+This SIP is considered _Ratified_ after Xverse and Leather (currently the largest wallets in the Stacks ecosystem) have implemented and launched the new standard.

 Once wallets have implemented the new standard, tooling (e.g. Stacks Connect) can be updated to support the new standard as well.
 This SIP is not consensus breaking, thus the timeline for activation is not tied to Stacks releases.